giraffe-fsharp/Giraffe/DOCUMENTATION.md

 #### VaryByQueryKeys

 The ASP.NET Core response caching middleware offers one more additional feature which is not part of the response's HTTP headers.
-By default, if a route is cachable then the middleware will try to returnn a cached response even if the query parameters were different.
+By default, if a route is cachable then the middleware will try to return a cached response even if the query parameters were different.

 For example if a request to `/foo/bar` has been cached, then the cached version will also be returned if a request is made to `/foo/bar?query1=a` or `/foo/bar?query1=a&query2=b`.